bazurto/bgp/README.md

 ## Features

 - **Hybrid Encryption**: RSA-OAEP + AES-GCM for secure and efficient encryption
+- **Digital Signatures**: Sign messages for authentication and integrity verification
+- **Flexible Operations**: Support for encrypt-only, sign-only, and combined sign+encrypt modes
 - **Key Management**: Automatic key generation, import, and rotation support
+- **Multiple Algorithms**: Support for RSA and Elliptic Curve (EC) key generation
 - **CLI Tool**: Full-featured command-line interface
-- **Library API**: Easy-to-use Go library for integration into other projects
+- **Library API**: Command functions for integration into other Go projects
 - **Key Rotation**: Automatic use of latest keys for encryption, all keys tried for decryption
 - **Multiple Recipients**: Support for multiple public keys in keystore